Hineven/3DGS_GI/README.md

 Modify the scene loading logic inside `app_internal.cpp` to load different 3D Gaussians / Gltf scenes.

 **NOTE**: Only 3D Gaussians with PBR material parameters are "good" for relighting.
 We use [Relightable 3DGS](https://github.com/NJU-3DV/Relightable3DGaussian) to produce 3D Gaussians with PBR features.
 Other inverse rendering frameworks may also work.

-While loading 3D Gaussians without proper material parameters for relighting, they are empirically converted.
+**NOTE2**: While loading 3D Gaussians without proper material parameters for relighting, they are empirically converted.
+Most of the time the results are bad.
+Remember to switch on "Reconstruct Normals" option for those models to always use fallback normals when relighting.

 ## Sample Data
 The project relies on PBR-featured 3D Gaussian models produced by [Relightable 3DGS](https://github.com/NJU-3DV/Relightable3DGaussian).
 Download the data here: [Data](https://drive.google.com/file/d/1e6XrQieyw-NMTD3-SeuyZHT4-DW65nEl/view?usp=sharing)